How to prepare for autumn cycling

 If you feel the cold, a merino buff is a good investment.
 These versatile bits of kit can be worn in a number of ways, including around your neck to prevent drafts going down your back and chest or over the head.

-We all know the importance of lighting up your bike at night, but you can improve your visibility with what you wear too.
-You can cover yourself in hi-vis gear, of course, but research shows that contrasting colours are most noticeable.
+We all know the importance of lighting up your bike at night, but you might help to improve your visibility with what you wear too.
+Research shows that contrasting colours are most noticeable.
 In a town or city on a grey day, that means bright colours.

 A man is cycling on a wet road that's got wet leaves to both sides.
 He's riding an orange cargo bike and is wearing winter clothing